yuvaraj-mani/AZ-304-Microsoft-Azure-Architect-Design/Instructions/Labs/Module_4_Lab.md

    Set-MsolDirSyncEnabled -EnableDirSync $false -Force
    ```

+    > **Note**: If you receive an error message at this point, you might have to wait for up to 12 hours and try again.

 1. From the lab computer, in the browser window displaying the Azure portal, navigate to the **Azure Active Directory Premium P2 - Licensed users** blade, select the user accounts to which you assigned licenses in this lab, select **Remove license**, and, when prompted to confirm, select **OK**.

 1. In the Azure portal, navigate to the **Users - All users** blade and ensure that all user accounts you created in this lab are no longer listed as **Directory synced**.